Actindo-AG/Documentation/PIM/Integration/06_ManageCatalogs.md

 8. Enter a key for the sub-category in the *Key* field.

 9. Click the [SAVE] button.
-  The catalog sub-category is created.
+  The catalog sub-category has been created.
 The *Add Element* window is closed.
 The new sub-category is displayed in the sub-category column.

   > [Info] To add an additional sub-category, repeat the steps **4** to **8**.
 You can create an unlimited number of sub-categories in an unlimited number of levels.
 The procedure to create a sub-category in another level is identical to creating a sub-category.
 Just select the category or sub-category to which you want to create another sub-category and click the corresponding plus sign in the column of the respective level.

 [comment]: <> (number of levels depends on screen size -> should it not be limited to a certain number of level?)

 10. Click the [SAVE] button in the upper right corner.
-  The new sub-category is saved.
+  The new sub-category has been saved.
 The *Edit catalog* view is closed.